GoreNetwork/ACI-error-checking/README.md

 Connects to the ACI's API finds ports with an error # higher than what is listed, then pulls LLDP data down and reports on what it is seeing.
 Then it will email the results to a list of people who should resolve the issues.

+The main thing you'll need to do is edit ACI_sites in ACI_functions.py to reflect what ACIs you'll be logging into

+Also for our ACI you have to prepend some stuff onto your username.
+That's also in ACI_functions.py.

 The email should look like this:

 ----------------------------